 Hybrid/blended learning can also provide more flexibility for students and instructors.
 It offers varied ways for students to engage in and demonstrate their knowledge.

-Some technologies allow for more learning to take place or facilitate a specific learning activity that might not be possible without technology.
-As a bonus, both instructors and students can develop their technology skills through hybrid/blended and online learning.
+Some technologies allow for more learning or facilitate a specific learning activity that might not be possible without technology.
+As a bonus, instructors and students can develop technology skills through hybrid/blended and online learning.

 Considerations for using hybrid/blended learning